Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 Ben Barber Innovation Academy is MISD's dedicated Career and Technical Education center.
 It is not a zoned high school.
 Students stay enrolled at their home campus (Mansfield, Summit, Legacy, Lake Ridge, Timberview) and ride a bus to Ben Barber for half-day career pathway classes.

 Pathways include health sciences, engineering, culinary arts, automotive technology, cosmetology, welding, construction, and public safety.
 Students can earn industry certifications before graduation.
 Ben Barber does not receive a separate TEA rating because students are counted at their home high school.
-The career-ready surge in 2024 reflects CTE growth at Ben Barber combined with Early College HS dual credits.
+MISD's college- and career-readiness gains reflect CTE growth at Ben Barber combined with Early College HS dual credits.

 Two-Way Dual Language (TWDL)